-The results of this study have been published in scientific journal Proceedings of the National Academy of Sciences India Section B. The research team also included Rajani Srivastava and K. P. Singh.
+The results of the study have been published in journal Ecotoxicology and Environmental Safety.
+The research team included Arideep Mukherjee and Madhoolika Agrawal from the Banaras Hindu University.
 (India Science Wire)